-• Norwegian Roald Amundsen was the first to reach the South Pole on 14 December 1911, following a dramatic race with Englishman
+• Norwegian Roald Amundsen was the first to reach the South Pole on 14 December 1911, following a dramatic race with Englishman Robert Falcon Scott.

-• Between 1929 and 1931 Sir Douglas Mawson led an expedition to explore and map the coastline of what became the Australian
+• Between 1929 and 1931 Sir Douglas Mawson led an expedition to explore and map the coastline of what became the Australian Antarctic Territory in 1936.

-• The first successful overland crossing of Antarctica via the South Pole took place in 1958 led by Vivian Fuchs with Sir Edmund Hillary leading the back-up
+• The first successful overland crossing of Antarctica via the South Pole took place in 1958 led by Vivian Fuchs with Sir Edmund Hillary leading the back-up party.

-Antarctic Treaty by 12 countries.
+• 1959 saw the signing of the Antarctic Treaty by 12 countries.